cmtchssn/Dissertation/README.md

 ### Jesse Meeting 002
 Had a good meeting demoing the plugins for Jesse.
 Showed off the Mixer and all its abilities, C++ projects, GUIs for plugins, etc. Agrees that I should start with a stable release of Unity and get the open source native audio plugins from Unity working in my own project.

+### Jesse Meeting 003
+Show him the 3D UI for the Unity vocoder.
+Eventually, I'll need to define mapping in convenient, easy ways for users.
+First thing to do this week is develop more interesting levels for the ball to roll around in.
+Make a vortex that changes the rotation values, add some columns that bounce the ball away pinball style, make the level itself a funnel or cylinder or something.
+Play around and have fun with some new mechanics that make the scene playable/performable.